Kyoto Imperial Palace (Kyoto Gosho)

 Top:

-Shisinden - main building/hall of the Imperial palace complex and still used for State Ceremonies like succession to the throne
+Shisinden - The main building/hall of the Imperial Palace complex was used for State Ceremonies like succession to the throne.
+The Hinoki cypress-bark-shingled roof, like the Seiryoden, was built in the Irimoya style.

-Kenrei-mon (Kenrei Gate) - only open during the time of the Emperor´s or foreign heads of state visits
+Kenrei-mon (Kenrei Gate) - The gate is only open during the time of the Emperor´s or foreign heads of state visits.

-Otsune-goten - former residence of the Emperor during Muromachi Period (1337 - 1573), huge building with 15 rooms
+Otsune-goten - The former residence of the Emperor during the Muromachi Period.
+This large building dates back to 1590 and consists of 15 rooms.

-Kogosho - Court Room was a place to meet the Emperor or used for ceremonies
+Kogosho - Court Room was a place to meet the Emperor or used for ceremonies.
+The original building dates back to the 13th century.
+It has three tatami-mat rooms (Upper, Lower, and Middle Room) in its center.

-Higyosha and Kogogu Tsunegoten - place where the Empress lived
+Higyosha and Kogogu Tsunegoten - A place where the Empress lived.

-Festival & Events (dates can change without notice)
+Festival & Events in Kyoto (dates can change without notice)

 April